You, Me and the Big C: Reception

 The podcast reached number one in the UK podcast charts on 4 September 2018, after Bland announced that she only had days to live.

 In September 2018, it won Best Podcast at the Northern Blog Awards.

 In October 2018, the podcast was awarded Best New Show at the Audio and Radio Industry Awards.

 In March 2019, the podcast won Podcast of the Year at the TRIC (Television and Radio Industries Club) awards.

+In 2022, it won Podcast Champion at the British Podcast Awards.